greasygrilledcheese/IceColdSensors/README.md

 Configuration
 -------------
-Before running the script, you need to configure the `settings.conf` file.
-The `settings.conf` file contains various settings required for the script to function correctly.
+Before running the script, you need to configure the `IceColdSettings.conf` file.
+The `IceColdSettings.conf` file contains various settings required for the script to function correctly.
 Make sure to fill in the appropriate values for each setting.

-Here's how to configure the `settings.conf` file:
+Here's how to configure the `IceColdSettings.conf` file:
 <code>
 [General]
 SENSOR_LOCATION_NAME_1 = Freezer